Camillus, New York 13031 Monday – Thursday 10:00 AM – 8:00 PM

 The library staff reserves the right to close any Internet session at its discretion.

-The library has purchased four ereaders, three Amazon Kindles and a Barnes & Noble Nook.
-After Labor Day, 2011, we will be ready to start checking them out to Maxwell patrons for a three week period.
+The library has purchased 5 ereaders: 3 Amazon Kindles and 2 Barnes & Noble Nooks.
+They are available for Maxwell patrons to check out for a three week period.

 For adults, we are downloading best-selling titles.
-And for students, we’ve downloaded titles from the required summer reading list.
+For students, we’ve downloaded titles from the required summer reading list.
 Titles, along with library policies for ereader use, are posted on our website and in the library.

 Ereaders must be returned to Maxwell Library in person.
 Do not return them in the book drop, or you may end up with damage fees!
 Ereaders cannot be renewed, but they may be reserved in advance.